Skip to main content

 There are people who choose not to get any cancer treatment.
 This can be very hard for family and friends who may not agree with this choice.
 But for the most part, people who are able to make decisions for themselves have the right to refuse any and all treatment.

 As someone who cares about and supports the person with cancer, you may wonder why they would make this choice.
-Maybe the person has health problems that make cancer treatment harder or more risky.
+Maybe the person has health problems that make cancer treatment harder or high-risk.
 Maybe they feel that with their age and life history, it’s just “their time.”
 Sometimes, the person’s religious beliefs come into play.
 There are many reasons why people choose to not get cancer treatment.
 It’s OK to ask your loved one about their reasons for refusing cancer treatment.
 Even though the answer may be hard to hear, the choice to refuse treatment is the patient’s – no one else’s.
-Often, the reasons make sense and give you a better idea of what’s going on.
-It’s also OK to tell the patient what you think.
-You may say something like, “I hadn’t thought about it that way, and I’m glad you shared your point of view with me.”
-Or, “I wish you would talk to a doctor about treatment options, but I’ll support your choice and help you through this time the best that I can.”
+Sometimes, their reasons make sense to you and give you a different point of view.
+Your loved one may or may not ask what you think about their decision.
+It is helpful to remember to support their choice and help them through this time the best that you can.

 Supportive care can help anyone with cancer – even those who are sure that they don’t want treatment for the cancer itself.
 Sometimes called palliative care, supportive care helps keep people with cancer from having severe pain, nausea, or other symptoms.
 It’s care that aims to treat symptoms, not cancer.
 It helps the person feel as good as possible for as long as possible.

 The person who refuses cancer care may be open to hospice.
 Hospice workers give palliative or supportive care so that symptoms can be controlled as the cancer runs its course.
 They also try to help the family and the patient make the most of the time they have left.
-A patient who is able to make their own decisions may choose to refuse this care, too.
-This can be hard on the family and loved ones, watching the person suffer while knowing that supportive care could ease the pain and other symptoms.
-If this happens, loved ones usually do the best they can, but should keep offering hospice and palliative care as an option.
-This care will be needed even more as the patient’s condition gets worse – the time may come when you cannot manage without help.
+Keep in mind that a patient who is able to make their own decisions may choose to refuse this care.
+This can be hard on the family and loved ones, if the person seems to be suffering with pain and other symptoms.
+If this happens, you can keep offering hospice and palliative care as an option.
+As the patient’s condition gets worse, the time may come when you cannot manage without help.

 What happens when treatment ends?

 After treatment most patients go into a stage of healing and recovery.
 Less time is spent in the clinic and you see the cancer care team less often.
 Patient stress may go down, but caregiver stress may not.
-Day-to-day care for and monitoring of the patient becomes the caregiver’s job, and not seeing the cancer care team as often may leave you feeling alone and without back-up or support.
+Day-to-day care for and monitoring of the patient becomes the caregiver’s job.
 The caregiver plays a key role during this time and there can be many responsibilities.

 Ask the doctor these kinds of questions, and write down the answers for later:

 • What kind of follow-up visits are needed?
-How often and for how long?
+How frequent and for how long?

 • Are there any symptoms we should let you know about?
 Who should we call for other problems?